Utrecht, The Netherlands foodie guide

 Dille & Kamille

-Anyone who is a fan of olive’s Kitchen Craver feature will have a field day in this stylish shop, whose name translates as “dill and chamomile”.
+The name of this stylish shop translates as “dill and chamomile”.
 Set aside a good half hour to peruse shelves filled with pretty kitchen utensils, artisan linens and tiny wooden things you never knew you needed.

 There’s a cabinet dedicated to loose-leaf teas at the back, and you can also pick up some lovely potted plants and seeds to create your own kitchen garden at home.
 Dille-kamille.nl